dawitgetahun055/alx_html_css/css_advanced/README.md

 - Main Section:

-	-Introduction to Smile school
+	- Introduction to Smile school
-	-Featured instructions with their achievements
+	- Featured instructions with their achievements
-	-Testimonials from users
+	- Testimonials from users
-	-List oof the most popular tutorials with ratings and duration.
+	- List oof the most popular tutorials with ratings and duration.

 - Free Membership Section: Highlights the benefits of free membership and offers a registration button